kaloklee/1Inflated_surv/README.md

 The presentation uses animated slides.
 Please view it in slide show mode.
 The data used for the analysis in the presentation unforunately cannot be made available.

-The R code thus simulates from the model, proceeds to estimate the parameters and creates the graph.
+I share 2 R codes.
+Both simulate the data, proceeds to estimate the model and creates the graph.
+One R code uses MLE; another R code uses Bayesian estimation with Stan.
 Users are welcome to take the code and modify for your own use.

 Please cite this repository when appropriate.
 Thank you.

 I presented this work with my coworker Srihari Jaganathan in the Annual PMSA confererence 2022.
 I will present it again in the Annual INFORMS meeting 2022.